akdombrowski/pingone-express_js-sample-app-guide/README.md

 #### Start - A functioning Express server

+`./start/app.js`

-1. We'll start with a simple working example with Express's Hello World example!
+We'll start with a simple working example with Express's Hello World example!
-2. Switch to branch `step-1` when you're ready

 #### Step 1 - Register your app with PingOne

+`./step1/app.js`

 1. Create a new PingOne App Connection using the OIDC Web App template.
 2. On the Configuration tab, add the Redirect URI: